 - The overall cost is more expensive

-- To limit false negatives and positives, more fine-tuning is required.
+- To reduce false positives and false negatives, more fine-tuning is required.

 Read: Difference between Hardware Firewall & Software Firewall